Citizens Task Force

 Verification of findings?

 Cross check against official records, multiple sources.
-Grok flags issues.
-Volunteers verify with discussion and expert input when needed.
-Everything is public for you or the media to scrutinize.
-Corrections happen openly.
+AI flags issues.
+Volunteers verify and get expert input when needed.
+All verified findings are presented publicly for you or the media to scrutinize.
+Corrections happen openly within the law.

 Conflicts of interest?

 Mandatory disclosure of any ties to the department.
 Conflicts mean recusal.
-Ethics policy, background checks for sensitive roles.
+Ethics policy, background checks.
 Diverse volunteers plus full public view prevent bias.
+Many regular citizens are digging into Transparent Idaho anyway.
+I just want to give them a direct line to the governor's office and the AG to produce real accountability instead of the information getting “lost in the mail.”

 Qualifications for volunteers?